geodynamics/Rayleigh/doc/source/User_Guide/running.rst

-To use this feature the problem size has to be specified using ``domain_bounds`` and ``ncheby`` instead of ``rmin``, ``rmax``, and ``n_r``. ``ncheby`` takes a comma-separated list of the number of polynomials to use in each domain. ``domain_bounds`` takes a comma-separated list of the radii of the domain boundaries.
+To use this feature the problem size has to be specified using ``domain_bounds`` and ``ncheby`` instead of ``rmin``, ``rmax``, and ``n_r``. ``ncheby`` takes a comma-separated list of the number of radial points to use in each domain. ``domain_bounds`` takes a comma-separated list of the radii of the domain boundaries, starting with the smallest radius.
 It has one element more than the number of domains.
 This is an example of two radial domains, one covering the radii 1 to 2 with 16 polynomials, the other the radii 2 to 4 with 64 polynomials.

 ::